 - You are getting married in the late fall, winter, or early spring when the days are shorter.
 The first thing I do when creating a wedding day timeline is check the sunset time on your wedding day.
 If the sun will be setting by the time your ceremony starts then it will be too late after the ceremony to get any natural light photos of you, your bridal party, and your family.

-Now, what if none of these reasons apply to you?
+Now, what if none of these reasons applies to you?
 Should you still consider a First Look?
 In my opinion, it depends.
 A First Look is actually not always advisable.
 Below is when a First Look simply doesn’t make sense.

 So what if you just got engaged and haven’t decided whether you’ll be tying the knot at a venue or a church?
 Read on!